 The first thing that hit him was the cold.
 He shivered at the initial breeze, but grew to appreciate the freshness of the air.
 Frost coated the grass on the lawn before him and crunched beneath his feet as he took his first steps into the outside world.
 There was tweeting nearby.
 Jamie scanned and noticed a small robin was perched on a naked tree on the footpath ahead.
 The robin’s calls seemed to beckon Jamie.
 Before he could fathom this, however, it flew away.
 After ensuring his mother had not seen him leave the house, he journeyed further up the street.

 Passing the other houses, he noticed how each one was decorated with pretty lights of varying, vibrant colours.
 Upon reaching the end of the street, he found a sign for the town centre, before heading in that direction.
 Although his fleece was far from sufficient – and although he remained apprehensive of what he might encounter – the thrill of breathing in fresh air and seeing the outside world with his own eyes brought him much joy.
 Jamie was then caught off guard.
 A group of children, similarly aged, were strolling his way.
-They are the first children he has seen other than himself.
+They were the first children he had seen other than himself.
 How was he to interact with them?
 He panicked and stepped aside to let them pass.
 He refrained from making any eye contact.
-When they were well behind, he carried onwards.
+When they were well out of sight, he carried onwards.

 Soon enough, cosy gift shops began to appear either side of the street.
 More people swooped into view.
 Adults, carrying bag after bag of shopping wherever they went.
 Above him, lights like those before were suspended from building to building as far as he could see.
 Choir music faded into earshot.
 And as Jamie pushed further into a now lively high street, he spotted a huge Christmas tree in the centre of the square.
 It towered above everything else, boasting baubles the size of his head.
 And right at the top, there sat a glittering star.
 Everything was just how Jamie imagined it.
 The spectacle left him in awe.

 He maneuvered his way through the crowd.
 Just as he arrived at the base of the tree, he saw it.
-Across the square was a modest, colourful hut, covered in fake snow and surrounded by children.
+Across the square was a modest, colourful hut, covered in glittering fake snow and surrounded by children.
 At the centre of the pen, resting on his throne, was Santa.
 Jamie rushed towards the Grotto and joined the queue.
-A girl, no older than five, was sat on Santa’s lap, telling him everything she wanted like for Christmas.
-The child’s mother stood nearby, taking photographs – and it was here Jamie realised that he was the only child who had come there alone.
+A girl, no older than five, was sat on Santa’s lap, telling him everything she wanted for Christmas.
+The child’s mother stood nearby, taking photographs – and it was here Jamie realised that he was the only child who had come alone.
 After half an hour of waiting in line, the child in front of Jamie jumped off Santa’s lap and headed inside the Grotto.

 Jamie didn’t answer, overwhelmed by the situation.
 Santa pulled him up onto his lap.